 The position of professor of practice in legal practice law is funded partly by the Finnish Bar Association Foundation and the Finnish Bar Association.

 Docent Petri Peltonen, DPhil, is an expert in economic geology and mineralogy.
 Peltonen works as the managing director of Aurora Exploration, a Finnish company specialised in ore exploration.
 He has extensive experience in both research in geology and mineralogy, as well as in the industry.

-The Faculty of Science has invited Petri Peltonen to the position of professor of practice in economic geology commencing on 1 November 2017 (five years, 50%).
+The Faculty of Science has invited Petri Peltonen to the position of professor of practice in economic geology commencing until 31.12.2025.